shreyak200530/BetterMe/README.md

 # BetterMe

 A gamified habit tracker that transforms your daily routines into an epic adventure.
-Level up your character, earn experience points, and unlock cosmetic items as you build better habits.
+Level up your character, earn experience points, and unlock cosmetic items as you build better habits

 ## Features